abilian/smo-monorepo/README.md

 3.  **`smo-web`**: A modern, API-first web service built with [Connexion](https://connexion.readthedocs.io/).
 It exposes the SMO's functionality via a REST API defined in an OpenAPI (YAML) specification, complete with an interactive Swagger UI.
 It also depends on `smo-core`.

+4. **`smo-sdk`**: A Python SDK, auto-generated from the smo-web OpenAPI specification.
+It provides a convenient, type-safe, and pythonic way to interact with the SMO REST API from other applications, tests, or scripts.
+It supports both synchronous and asynchronous operations.
+This is still experimental and used mostly as a debugging tool.

-=> [Additional technical details and implementation notes can be found in the `NOTES.md` file.](./NOTES.md) => [TODO items and future work are tracked in the `TODO.md` file.](./TODO.md)
+=> [Additional technical details and implementation notes can be found in the `NOTES.md` file.](./NOTES.md)

+=> [TODO items and future work are tracked in the `TODO.md` file.](./TODO.md)

 ### Dependency Graph